 2. Include Your Business Information:

-You should add the contact information of your business, including your business logo, your name, address, email address, and phone number.
+You should add your business’s contact information, including your business logo, name, address, email address, and phone number.

 3. Add the Client’s Contact Details